rrovetto/The-Space-Traffic-Management-Ontology/README.md

-# space-traffic-management-ontology
+# The Space Traffic Management Ontology (STMO)
-An ontology of space traffic management (STMO)
+The STM ontology is an ontology of the STM domain.